ivanlanin/pfwlab/README.md

 # pfwlab

-pfwlab is a project to document the learning process of PHP frameworks.
+pfwlab is a project to document the process of learning major PHP frameworks by APB Group team.

 ## Frameworks